Easy Fixes for Uneven Table Legs

-This might seem obvious, but often simply turning the table to find the sweet spot where all four legs make contact takes care of the wobble.
+We'll start with the easiest solution first.
+This might seem obvious, but often you can take care of the wobble by simply turning the table to find the sweet spot where all four legs make contact.
 Round tables are infinitely adjustable, while square and rectangular tables can only be moved at 90 and 180 degrees, respectively, without changing their orientation.

 Slipping some kind of shim under one of the legs is another classic solution to uneven table legs, but several techniques work better than the makeshift shim of a folded napkin or matchbook used with restaurant tables.
 Most basic: a clear plastic wedge designed just for this purpose.
 These are small and inconspicuous, with little ridges to help them stay in place.
 Homemade versions of the wedge include cedar shims, which you can score and snap to size, and pieces of cardboard.

 For a more permanent and discreet shim, cut a disc from a wine cork at the desired thickness, using a large kitchen knife or fine wood saw.
 Hot-glue the disc to the "short" table leg.
 You can also apply the same principal to self-adhesive felt, plastic or rubber furniture bumpers.
 And you can fine-tune cork or plastic shims with sandpaper, if necessary.
 Shimming is the best approach with metal legs, since the following solution usually is not an option.

 If the table's stance is too far off for a shim and you need a sturdy, permanent fix, you can extend the "short" leg with a short lag bolt or even a stout screw: